ofallonlabs/saeedmirshekari/_src/blog/giving-thanks-for-data-10-awesome-things-to-be-happy-about-as-a-data-scientist.md

 Imagine challenges as friendly monsters in a game.
 They might look scary, but once we figure them out, we level up and become data champions!

 - [Kaggle Competitions](https://www.kaggle.com/competitions): Data science challenges to test and enhance your skills.
-- [LeetCode](https://leetcode.com/): Coding challenges to sharpen your problem-solving abilities
+- [LeetCode](https://leetcode.com/): Coding challenges to sharpen your problem-solving abilities.

-.

 ## 9. Friends with Different Ideas